mlcommons/ck/docs/getting-started.md

 ### Using CM interface to run a given software project

-You can now invoke a human-friendly CM command to run your project such as image classification:
+You can now invoke a human-friendly CM command to run your project such as image classification (we will show how to use Python API later):

 ```bash
 cm run script "python app image-classification onnx"